-I am responsible for developing and undertaking research projects in Scotland, and am leading research on several projects involving raptors and upland birds.
+Mark is responsible for developing and undertaking research projects in Scotland, and is leading research on several projects involving raptors and upland birds.

-I joined BTO Scotland at the end of 2013.
-Since then, I have assumed responsibility for carrying out much of BTO’s research work on raptors, as well as more general work on Scottish bird populations and ecological interactions.
-Among the ongoing projects I am involved with are:
+Mark joined BTO Scotland at the end of 2013.
+Since then, he has assumed responsibility for carrying out much of BTO’s research work on raptors, as well as more general work on Scottish bird populations and ecological interactions.
+Among the ongoing projects he is involved with are:

 - Scottish Raptor Monitoring Scheme: This scheme is a collaboration between eight partners, and aims to provide objective and high quality information about predatory bird populations in Scotland.
-I support the Scheme Coordinator in managing SRMS datasets, and am responsible for undertaking several tasks to help with collecting, collating, analysing and reporting on these data.
+Mark supports the Scheme Coordinator in managing SRMS datasets, and is responsible for undertaking several tasks to help with collecting, collating, analysing and reporting on these data.

 Coote, L., Dietzsch, A.C., Wilson, M.W., Graham, C.T., Fuller, L., Walsh, A.T., Irwin, S., Kelly, D.L., Mitchell, F.J.G., Kelly, T.C. and O'Halloran, J. 2013.
 Testing indicators of biodiversity for plantation forests.
 Ecol.
 Indicators 32: 107-115.